Advanced Mouse settings

 Invert Y axis and Invert X axis swaps the mappings added to up/down and left/right directions.

-Noise Filter is available for Spring mode only.
+Noise Filter is available for Default mode only.
 It sets the quantity of null answers we should get from your mouse in order to stop it.
 Increase this option if your mouse stops accidentally while is moved slowly.
 Decrease it if you feel that your mouse is not responsive.

 Sensitivity shows the correspondence between display's dots your mouse travelled and the intensity of mappings you will get.
 You can adjust X and Y Sensitivity separately.
 It is a good idea for games where you need to move from one side to another quickly but do not need to look at top or bottom pretty often.